The asymptotic in Waring's problem over function fields via a singular locus in the circle method: Minor arcs via the singular locus of exponential sums

-$\Sym^n C$ can be equivalently expressed as the Hilbert scheme parameterizing length $n$ closed subschemes of $C$.
-The tangent space to the Hilbert scheme of a projective scheme $X$ at an ideal sheaf $I$ is canonically identified with $\Hom (I ,\mathcal O_X/I)$, with the map given explicitly on a family of ideals, in other words an ideal on a product $X \times S$ that is flat over $S$, by lifting elements of the ideal $I$ parameterized by a point $x\in S$ to elements of the family of ideals over a neighborhood of $x$ and then modding out by $I$ to produce an element of the tensor product of $\mathcal O_X/I$ with the maximal ideal of $x$.
+$\Sym^n C$ can be equivalently expressed as the component of the Hilbert scheme of $C$, i.e. the moduli space parameterizing closed subschemes of $C$, or equivalently of ideal sheaves on $C$, consisting of finite closed subschemes of length $n$~\cite[p.
+274]{Grothendieck1961}.
+The tangent space to the Hilbert scheme of a projective scheme $X$ at an ideal sheaf $I$ is canonically identified with $\Hom (I ,\mathcal O_X/I)$~\cite[Corollary 5.4]{Grothendieck1961}, with the map given explicitly on a family of ideals, in other words an ideal on a product $X \times S$ that is flat over $S$, by lifting elements of the ideal $I$ parameterized by a point $x\in S$ to elements of the family of ideals over a neighborhood of $x$ and then modding out by $I$ to produce an element of the tensor product of $\mathcal O_X/I$ with the maximal ideal of $x$.
 This gives a map from the tangent space, which is the dual of the maximal ideal modulo the maximal ideal squared, to $\Hom (I, \mathcal O_X/I)$.
-In the case of a curve $C$, at a point corresponding to an effective divisor $D \subset C$ of degree $n$, the ideal $I= \mathcal O_C(-D)$ so the tangent space is identified with
+In the case of a curve $C$, at a point corresponding to an effective divisor $D \subset C$ of degree $n$, the ideal $I$ is $ \mathcal O_C(-D)$ so the tangent space is identified with where the first isomorphism comes from the short exact sequence $0 \to \mathcal O_C(-D) \to \mathcal O_C \to \mathcal O_D$ and the second is the isomorphism $\Hom (L ,\mathcal F) = H^0(C, L^{-1} \otimes \mathcal F)$ valid for any line bundle $L$ and sheaf of $\mathcal O_C$-modules $\mathcal F$.